wiltruong/portfolio_v1/_posts/xxx-xx-xx-ubinext.md

 ### The final product

 The final design was a huge departure from what I initially sketched out on paper.
-As time went on and taking the feedback from the mid-point review, I instantly applied that feedback and changed directions.
+As time went on and taking the feedback from the mid-point review, I instantly applied it and changed directions.
 The result was something that I truly felt was my best work.
 An UI that is modern, fresh, and easily understood by anyone and everyone.
 An UI that can be taken for a remaster of a Splinter Cell game in 2020.

 My sketches/initial concepts...
 ![image](/images/posts/foxy.png)